voodoo12345/beam-docs/source/rtd_pages/dev_building_beam.rst

   $ cd $GOPATH/src/github.com/ontio/ontology
   $ glide install

-3. Go to the project folder and call
+3. Go to the project folder and call.
 ::
   make all

-6. You'll find two executable programs: "ontology" binary and "tools/sigsvr" in your project folder.
+4. You'll find two executable programs: - `ontology` binary and - `tools/sigsvr` in your project folder.

 Mac
 ---